usbong/newsletters/notes/LessonsLearned/manilaBulletin.md

 #### Section 254:

-> attempt to evade defeat tax
+> attempt to evade or defeat tax

 #### Section 255: